apache/incubator-spot/spot-oa/README.md

 ## **Folder Structure**

-Oni-oa is the root folder, below are more details about child folders:
+spot-oa is the root folder, below are more details about child folders:

  - [**context**](/spot-oa/context/README.md) : Static files for adding network context to the data
  - [**oa**](/spot-oa/oa/INSTALL.md) : Operational Analytics path